The goal of the ISC Ambassador Program is to foster academic and personal excellence among international students by:

 - Helping them build essential skills for academic and personal success

-As part of a support team, the ISC Ambassadors encourage first year international students (participants) to embrace their new learning environment, while recognizing the importance of overcoming the diverse challenges and demand of college life in order to successfully pursue their academic goals.
+As part of a support team, the ISC Ambassadors encourage international students (participants) to embrace their new learning environment, while recognizing the importance of overcoming the diverse challenges and demand of college life in order to successfully pursue their academic goals.